Current liberal education requirements

 You must fulfill the following requirements.
 Some liberal education (LE) courses fulfill a core, a theme, and a writing intensive requirement at the same time.

-The diversified core guides you through the "why" and "how" of different academic disciplines.
-These classes will equip you with a broad range of tools that you can use to approach problems in your everyday life and work, and ultimately to make a positive difference in your communities, your society, your state, and your world.
+The diversified core guides students through the "why" and "how" of different academic disciplines.
+These classes equip students with a broad range of tools that can be used to approach problems in everyday life and work, and ultimately to make a positive difference within communities, society, state, and the world.
+Students are required to satisfy all seven core requirements.

 |Arts/Humanities||3 credits||Arts/Humanities courses|